Kamisama666/thomsonport/README.md

 put the "a" letter as the state value.
 If not, any other thing will serve.

-Maybe, in future updates, I will implement a method to handle the response of the router in order to know the previous state of the rules so you only need the pass the rules you want to change.
+Maybe, in future updates, I will implement a method to handle the response of the router in order to know the previous state of the rules so you only need to pass the rules you want to change.
 But only maybe.